OPEC and Its Goals, Members, and History

 The Oil and Energy Ministers from the OPEC members meet at least twice a year to coordinate their oil production policies.
 Each member country abides by an honor system in which everyone agrees to produce a certain amount.
 If a nation winds up producing more, there is no sanction or penalty.
 Each country is responsible for reporting its own production.
 In this scenario, there is room for "cheating."
 A country won't go too far over its quota though unless it wants to risk being kicked out of OPEC.

 Despite its power, OPEC cannot completely control the price of oil.
 In some countries, additional taxes are imposed on gasoline and other oil-based end products to promote conservation.
 Oil prices are also set by the oil futures market.
 Much of the oil price is determined by commodities traders.
 That's the underlying reason why oil prices are so high.

 Saudi Arabia is by far the largest producer, contributing almost one-third of total OPEC oil production.
-It is really the only member that produces enough alone to materially impact the world's supply.
+It is the only member that produces enough alone to impact the world's supply materially.
 For this reason, it has more authority and influence than the other countries.

-In 1960, five OPEC countries formed an alliance to regulate the supply and price of oil.
+In 1960, five OPEC countries allied to regulate the supply and price of oil.
 These countries realized they had a nonrenewable resource.
-If they competed with each other, the price of oil would be so low that they would run out sooner than if oil prices were higher.
+If they competed with each other, the price of oil would drop too far.
+They would run out of the finite commodity sooner than they would if oil prices were higher.